testovnik/testovnik/api/README.md

        "name": "...",
        "category": "...",
        "version": "1.0",
-       "date": "...",
+       "date": "..."
     }
     ```
-    or status 400 with error
+    or:
-    or status 401 when JWT token is bad
+    * status 401 when JWT token is bad
+    * status 400 on error

 * GET `/api/test/:test_id`
     - no body